-1. The event organizer develops initial plans for an event, including choosing a tentative time, date, and place.
+- 1. The event organizer develops initial plans for an event, including choosing a tentative time, date, and place.
 The event organizer should consider and be prepared to discuss the following: program, budget, publicity, food/refreshments, tables, chairs, room setup, amplification, police, alcohol, non-student guests, admission fees, cosponsors, and estimated attendance.
 Conduct in all campus facilities is expected to conform to the Campus-Wide Conduct Regulations as stated in Hampshire's Norms for Community Living earlier in this chapter.
 All persons using the campus facilities, including guests, are expected to conduct themselves in accordance with these norms of behavior.
-The event organizer will be held accountable for individual policy violations by his or her guests.

-- 2. The event organizer completes an event registration form (ERF), found online at leadership.hampshire.edu.
-The ERF must be turned in to the office of campus leadership and activities by 4:00 p.m. at least 10 business days prior to the event being registered.
+Event organizers will be held accountable for individual policy violations by their guests. - 2.
+The event organizer completes an event-registration form (ERF), found online at leadership.hampshire.edu.
+The ERF must be submitted at least 10 business days prior to the date of the event.
 Failure to meet the deadline will result in cancellation of any reservation requests associated with the event.
-(This is a Public Safety policy; any exceptions require written approval of Public Safety.)
-Assignment of a Public Safety employee or employees to work student events will be decided on a case-by-case basis by Public Safety.
+Campus Police will decide the necessary Campus Police employees to work student events on a case-by-case basis.
 In the event that the necessary coverage is not available, the event may be canceled.
-The event organizer must also be authorized to make financial obligations for the requesting organization.
+The event organizer must also be authorized to make financial obligations for the requesting group.
 An account number is required to submit the ERF. - 3.
-The event organizer will receive confirmation or denial of his or her request from the office of campus leadership and activities.
-Other reservations offices may operate differently.
-Please inquire when submitting your requests.
-If the event organizer makes changes to the requested event (such as date, time, or place), the corrected information must be documented on the original event registration form and the event organizer must notify all related offices that have previously been informed of the event.
-If the event organizer decides to cancel the event, the event organizer must notify the office of campus leadership and activities.
-Events not canceled at least 48 hours prior to the scheduled start time could incur charges from the various entities involved. - 4.
-The event organizer prepares for and holds the event. - 5.
-The event organizer provides for cleanup, breakdown, pickup, and lock up, if needed. - Large events, conferences, or multi-day events require additional advance notification and pre-planning.
-Please consult with the office of campus leadership and activities.
+The event organizer will receive confirmation or denial of their request from campus leadership and activities.
+If the event organizer makes changes to the requested event (such as date, time, or place), they must notify all related offices that have previously been informed of the event with the corrected information.
+If the event organizer decides to cancel the event, they must notify campus leadership and activities.
+Events not canceled at least 48 hours prior to the scheduled start time could incur charges from the various entities involved.

+- 4. The event organizer prepares for and holds the event. - 5.
+The event organizer provides for cleanup, breakdown, pickup, and lockup, if needed.

+Large events, conferences, and multiday events require additional advance notification and preplanning.
+Please consult with campus leadership and activities.